MikhailDmitrievDev/head-hunter/README.md

-Python lib for work with HeadHunter
+Python lib for work with HeadHunter.